Nanny Taxes & Payroll in Puerto Rico

 Minimum Wage: In Puerto Rico, the current minimum wage is $10.50/hour.

-Overtime Rules: Household employees in Puerto Rico are required to be paid at least time and a half for hours worked over 8 in a day and 40 in a week.
+Overtime Rules: Household employees in Puerto Rico are required to be paid at least time and a half for hours worked over eight in a day and 40 in a seven-day workweek.
+The same overtime compensation rules apply to live-in employees.

-Paid Leave Laws: In Puerto Rico, household employers must follow the commonwealth's laws on paid time off, sick leave, and sick leave for family member care.
+Paid Leave Laws: In Puerto Rico, household employers must follow the commonwealth's Vacation and Sick Leave Act.

 Minimum Wage

-Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Puerto Rico’s state minimum wage rate of $10.50/hour applies.
+Household employees must be paid at least the highest applicable federal, state, or local minimum wage rate.
+Puerto Rico’s minimum wage rate of $10.50/hour applies.

 Overtime Pay Rules

-Household employees in Puerto Rico are required to be paid at least time and a half for hours worked over 8 in a day and 40 in a week.
+Household employees in Puerto Rico are required to be paid at least time and a half for hours worked over eight in a day and 40 in a seven-day workweek.
+The same overtime compensation rules apply to live-in employees.

 State Unemployment Tax & Rate